 Protect Emergency Nursing Scope of Practice and Support Full Practice Authority for Advanced Practice Registered Nurses

-ENA will support public policies that remove restriction on the role and scope of practice of Registered Nurses (RNs) and Advanced Practice Registered Nurses (APRNs) in appropriate health care settings.
+ENA will support public policies that remove restrictions on the role and scope of practice of registered nurses and advanced practice registered nurses in appropriate health care settings.
 ENA will support efforts to allow these professionals to practice to the full extent of their education and training.

 ENA will support legislation that allows APRNs to practice autonomously and independently prescribe medication and oppose restrictions on the administration of procedural sedation medications by qualified emergency nurses.